factcast/factcast/factcast-site/documentation/content/setup/server/metrics.md

 ### gRPC Metrics

-If you're just looking for remote calls and want to see their execution times (including marshalling/demarshalling from protobuf), you can have a look at the metrics automatically added by the [gRPC library](https://yidongnan.github.io/grpc-spring-boot-starter/en/) we use.
+If you're looking for remote calls and their execution times (including marshalling/demarshalling from protobuf), you can have a look at the metrics automatically added by the [gRPC library](https://yidongnan.github.io/grpc-spring-boot-starter/en/).
 The relevant namespaces are:

 * `grpcServerRequestsReceived` and
 * `grpcServerResponsesSent`

-However, since those only focus on service methods as defined in the [protocol buffer specs](https://github.com/factcast/factcast/blob/master/factcast-grpc-api/src/main/proto/FactStore.proto), and not everything we want to measure is triggered by a remote call, we had to introduce other metrics as well.
+These automatically added metrics only focus on service methods defined in the [protocol buffer specs](https://github.com/factcast/factcast/blob/master/factcast-grpc-api/src/main/proto/FactStore.proto).
-When comparing - for instance durations - of gRPC vs the factcast.store.duration' you will find a subtle difference.
-The reason for this is that instead of including the gRPC overhead, we chose to just measure the actual invocations on the FactStore/TokenStore implementation.

-You may want to focus at one or the other, depending on your needs.
+Since a gRPC remote call triggers not everything we want to measure, we introduced additional metrics.
+When comparing, for instance, the automatically added durations of gRPC vs. the 'factcast.store.duration', you will find a subtle difference.
+The reason for this is that instead of including the gRPC overhead, we chose to only measure the actual invocations on the FactStore/TokenStore implementation.
+Depending on your needs, you may want to focus on one or the other.